DarthKoder/Star-Wars-Question-Raider/readme.md

  * My mentor Mitko for helping me with ideas for the game and ways to build it.
  * W3schools for the information online needed to help me build this game.
  * Slack community for encouragement and information.
- * My motivation for this project was my parter, who is currently an up and coming Kitchen Designer and helped me with some of the information presented on the site; along with the image of her.I wanted to create this site for her and her future career.
+ * My motivation for this project was my love for Star Wars and wanted to build something for the community.